 - Eliminates the significant human error due to fatigue and the imprecision/variability of hand-eye coordination

-An ARTAS® robotic hair transplant is a type of hair restoration procedure where donor hair is removed directly from the back and sides of the scalp using robotic control.
-In robotic hair transplantation, a small needle removes individual follicular units (naturally occurring groups of 1-4 hairs) from the surrounding tissue so they can be gathered and implanted in the balding areas.
-This process is very tedious and exacting, and when it is performed using manual instruments it often leads to significant damage or injury to the follicles.
+A. An ARTAS® robotic hair transplant is a type of hair restoration procedure where donor hair is removed directly from the back and sides of the scalp using robotic control.
+It is a robotic process.
+A small needle removes individual follicular units (naturally occurring groups of 1-4 hairs) from the surrounding tissue so they can be gathered and implanted in the balding areas.
+This is an improvement on manual techniques and, generally, leads to better follicle survival.

-ARTAS® technology allows the hair transplantation procedure to be performed in a more precise and consistent way, ultimately maximizing the growth of the grafts.
-In a robotic hair transplant, follicular units are extracted one at a time by the image-guided, computer-driven system called the ARTAS Robotic System, a technology developed by the company Restoration Robotics.
-Dr. Canales pioneered the clinical development of the ARTAS Robotic Procedure and served as the Medical Director of Restoration Robotics for a decade.
+In a robotic hair transplant, follicular units are extracted one at a time by the image-guided, computer-driven system called the ARTAS Robotic System, a technology developed by the company Restoration Robotics, now called The Venus Concept.

-Is There an Ideal Patient for the ARTAS Hair Transplant Procedure?
+Q. Is There an Ideal Patient for ARTAS?

-The robotic hair transplant can be performed on any patient who is a candidate for a hair transplant.
-In general, robotic hair transplantation particularly well suited to patients who wish to wear their hair at any length (e.g. short fashionable hair styles), who are very physically active and want to return to sports or rigorous activity as soon as possible.
+A. The robotic hair transplant can be performed on any patient who is a candidate for a hair transplant.
+In general, robotic hair transplantation is well-suited to patients who wish to wear their hair at any length (e.g. short fashionable hair styles that are very common in the Bay Area as in techie communities such as Palo Alto or Menlo Park), who are physically active and want to return to sports or rigorous activity as soon as possible.
 Robotic hair transplantation is also the treatment of choice for patients with very tight scalps or who have an increased risk of donor scarring.

 The ARTAS System is composed of a robotic arm, dual-needle punch mechanism, video imaging system, and computer user interface.
 Its extraction technique consists of a double-needle arrangement with an inner (sharp) needle and outer (dull) punch.
 The inner needle has a cutting capability and is used to score the upper most part of the skin.
 The outer punch dissects the follicular units from the surrounding tissue, with the blunt edge helping to minimize injury to the grafts.
 This sharp/blunt technique has significantly reduced the incidence of follicular transection (damage to the grafts).
 The image-guided technology allows this step to be accomplished with micron-level precision.